On edge-primitive 3-arc-transitive graphs

+Our second result looks at classical groups where the stabiliser of a vertex $v$ acts faithfully on the set of neighbours of $v$.
+Classical groups with an unfaithful vertex-stabiliser will be dealt with in a subsequent paper.

-\begin{bigthm} Let $\Gamma$ be an edge-primitive 3-arc-transitive graph with $G=\Aut(\Gamma)$ such that $G$ is an almost simple classical group and for a vertex $v$, the vertex-stabiliser $G_v$ acts faithfully on the set of neighbours of $v$.
-Then $\Gamma=\Cos(G,H,HgH)$ is as in Lemma \ref{prop:cosetgraph}, where $(G,E,A,H)$ is listed in Table \ref{tab:classicalgroupsfaithful}. \end{bigthm}
+\begin{bigthm} Let $\Gamma$ be a nontrivial edge-primitive 3-arc-transitive graph with $G=\Aut(\Gamma)$ such that $G$ is an almost simple classical group and for a vertex $v$, the vertex-stabiliser $G_v$ acts faithfully on the set of neighbours of $v$.
+Then there is a quadruple $(G,E,A,H)$ as listed in Table \ref{tab:classicalgroupsfaithful} such that $E$ is a maximal subgroup of $G$, $A=H\cap E$ and $\Gamma=\Cos(G,H,HgH)$ for some $g\in H\backslash A$. \end{bigthm}